Safeguarding children and young people policy

 All Make-A-Wish representatives must comply with the Child Safety Code of Conduct, available on the Make-A-Wish Australia website.
 If you think a Make-A-Wish representative has not complied with a Code of Conduct, please report this by emailing: childsafety@makeawish.org.au

-Any Make-A-Wish representative who has reasonable grounds to suspect abusive activity must immediately notify the appropriate state-based child protection service or the police as required by legislation.
+Any Make-A-Wish representative who has reasonable grounds to suspect abusive activity must immediately notify the appropriate state-based regulatory authorities or the police as required by legislation.
 They must also immediately advise one of the nominated Make-A-Wish Australia Child Safety Officers about their concern.
 This is outlined in the Child Safety Reporting Guidelines for each state.

-In situations where a Make-A-Wish representative is conducting an activity in another state and territory to the one they normally work in, and where there are reporting requirements in both states, the Make-A-Wish representative must notify the appropriate child protection service or the police in both states.
-For example, if a Make-A-Wish representative that generally works in New South Wales but has reasonable grounds to suspect abusive activity when conducting an activity in Victoria, the representative must report as required by legislation in New South Wales and Victoria.
+In situations where a Make-A-Wish representative is conducting an activity in another state and territory to the one they normally work in, and where there are reporting requirements in both states, the Make-A-Wish representative must notify the appropriate regulatory authorities or the police in both states.
+For example, if a Make-A-Wish representative that generally works in New South Wales but has reasonable grounds to suspect child abuse or risk of harm when conducting an activity in Victoria, the representative must report as required by legislation in New South Wales and Victoria.

-Also, in situations where a Make-A-Wish representative is conducting an activity in another state or territory to the one they normally work in, that representative must, prior to the interstate activity, discuss the need for any interstate WWC with a Child Safety Officer.
+Also, in situations where a Make-A-Wish representative is conducting an activity in another state or territory to the one they normally work in, that representative must, prior to the interstate activity, discuss the need for any interstate WWCC (or equivalent) with a Child Safety Officer.

 In situations where the Child Safety Officer is suspected of involvement in the activity, or if the person having the suspicion does not believe the matter is being appropriately addressed or dealt with, the matter should be reported to an alternative Child Safety Officer, or to the next highest level of supervision (i.e. CEO, then Board).